TMTimeVR/TMTimeVR/README.md

 - 12€ for PlayFab (monthly)

-- 11€ My VPS (for websites other misc projetcs,monthly)
+- 11€ My VPS (for websites other misc projetcs, monthly)

 - ~100€ for commisions and other misc stuff (yearly)